 Work with complementary companies

-If you sell formal wear for women, the buyer is going to want jewelry to accompany it.
+If you sell formal wear for women, that buyer might want jewelry to accompany it.

-If you sell beard oil, guys will be looking for a shampoo to accompany it.
+If you sell beard oil, guys may also be looking for a shampoo to accompany it.

 If you’re selling dog collars, owners will want a dog to go with it (just kidding, they’ll want a lead 😉).